Bedrock-OSS/bedrock-wiki/docs/blocks/custom-crops.md

 }
 ```

 This is the tricky part of our farmland block, water detection.
 In vanilla Minecraft, water can wet farmland in a giant 9x9 square if it's smack dab in the middle of all the blocks.
 We are replicating that behavior here for each coordinate relative to our farmland on the same Y level, or 1 above.
-For example, `q.block_neighbor_has_any_tag(-3,0,4,'water')` is saying that if our farmland block has a block with the `water` tag 3 blocks east and 4 blocks south, then the `wiki:moisture` property will be `7`.
+For example, `q.block_neighbor_has_any_tag(-3,0,4,'water')` is saying that if our farmland block has a block with the `water` tag 3 blocks east and 4 blocks south, then the `wiki:moisture` state will be `7`.
 The `||` stands for 'or', which means that we can have a water block at any of these relative coordinates.

 ### Trampling

 If out custom farmland is fallen onto, it should have a chance to decay.

-<CodeHeader></CodeHeader>
+<CodeHeader>minecraft:block</CodeHeader>

 ```json
 "components": {